View Kathleen McNichols's Obituary on ChicagoTribune.com and share memories

 Kathleen Brahm McNichols, 73, beloved by many.
 Survived by sisters Maggie Brahm and Jean Brahm (Bob) Ward, daughter-in-law Tricia Wickert and family, 6 nieces and nephews, and 8 grand nieces and nephews.
 Kathleen was predeceased by longtime partner Tom Wickert, sister Patty Brahm (Jim) Regan, and parents Bill Brahm and Rita /Nettie Brahm Baar.
 She was a graduate of St. Luke and Trinity High School in River Forest; Alumna of Loyola (BS), University of Chicago (MBA) and Palmer Chiropractic Institute.
 A celebration of life will be held on Saturday, December 21 from 1:15 pm to 4 pm at The Lakeview Center at Gillson Park, 800 Gillson Park Dr. Wilmette, IL 60091.
 In lieu of flowers, memorials appreciated to , .
 Arrangements by Brian Powell Funeral Directors of Hinsdale.
 For information 630-703-9131 or www.powellfuneraldirectors.com

-Published in a Chicago Tribune Media Group Publication from Dec.
-15 to Dec.
+Published in a Chicago Tribune Media Group Publication on Dec.
 19, 2019